City of Atlanta Brownfield Program

 2. Site monitoring activities, including sampling and analysis that are reasonable and necessary during the cleanup process, including determination of the effectiveness of a cleanup,

 3. Costs associated with meeting public participation, worker health and safety, and inter-agency coordination requirements,

 4. Costs associated with removal activities, including demolition and/or site preparation that are part of site cleanup, and

 More Information is available in the Brownfield Revolving Loan Fund Policies and Procedures Manual

 For additional Information contact:

 Atlanta, GA 30303

-From October 1, 2010, to September 30, 2013, the City of Atlanta administered an EPA-funded program known as the Brownfields Area-Wide Planning Pilot Program.
-The purpose of this program was to help further community based partnership effort within underserved or economically disadvantaged neighborhoods by confronting local environmental and public health challenges related to brownfields, while creating a planning framework to advance economic development and job creation.
+From October 1, 2010, to September 30, 2013, the City of Atlanta administered an EPA-funded program known as the Brownfield Area-Wide Planning Pilot Program.
+The purpose of this program was to help further community based partnership effort within underserved or economically disadvantaged neighborhoods by confronting local environmental and public health challenges related to brownfield, while creating a planning framework to advance economic development and job creation.

 The plan can be viewed here.

 back to top